Helen Littil

 She was described as the 'nureis' of the son of Mary, Queen of Scots and Henry Stuart, Lord Darnley.
 She was probably the young king's wet-nurse.
-Margaret Beaton, Lady Rires, was also described as the king's nurse, and by later biographers as a wet-nurse.
-Lady Rires was an older woman and it has been suggested she was more like a governess to the child in the household.
+Margaret Beaton, Lady Reres, was also described as the king's nurse, and by later biographers as a wet-nurse.
+Lady Reres was an older woman and it has been suggested she was more like a governess to the child in the household.
 One of the earliest descriptions of Prince James at Edinburgh Castle was given by the English ambassador Henry Killigrew.
 He spoke to Mary on 24 June 1566 and saw the baby "sucking of his nouryce".
 The queen's tailor Jean de Compiègne made a gown of taffeta banded with velvet for the nurse in July 1566.

 Helen Littil joined the household for the young king at Stirling Castle and was probably the "mistress nurse" or "maistres nureis" mentioned in a list of fabrics sent to Stirling at the request of Mary, Queen of Scots, on 5 September 1566.
 In December Lady Reres and Helen Littil were given black velvet gowns with black satin doublets and skirt fronts for the baptism of the Prince.
 John Balfour, one of the queen's valets, bought this cloth.

 Helen Littil was married to Alexander Gray (died 1571), a burgess of Edinburgh related to the Napier family.
 In early modern Scotland married women did not usually adopt their husband's surnames.
 Her daughter, "Nanis Gray" was with her at Stirling Castle in 1567.
 They had two servants at Stirling in 1567, Helen Blyth and Gilbert Ramsay.
 Another of Helen Littil's daughters Grissel Gray, was appointed as one of the keepers of the king's clothes or linen cloths.
 Grissell Gray was described as a seamstress or "sewstar" and "seamster" in 1579.
 A Latin account calls her "sartrici lie semistar domini regis".